Dobbyken/job_locker_payment/README.md

 1. Purchase Products
 2. Subscribe for services - Billed Monthly | Yearly (I need both as a option for clients)
-3. A complete purchase work flow using Stripe `embedding payment form`
+3. A complete purchase function using Stripe `embedding payment form` including refund method
+4. A complete subscribe function using Stripe `embedding payment form`
-4. A UML of complete purchase work flow
+5. A UML of complete purchase work flow
+6. A UML of complete subscribe work flow
-5. This is for my website to checkout products
+7. This is for my website to checkout products
-6. Also I need subscription base checkout and management
+8. Also I need subscription base checkout and management.
+   - Remove saved credit card
+   - Unsubscribe control
-7. Create a frontend for testing purpose inside `./test` folder
+9. Create a frontend for testing purpose inside `./test` folder
-8. Please create your own Stripe Account for development
+10. Please create your own Stripe Account for development

 ## Additional Scenarios Needed